finalburnneo/FBNeo/src/burner/libretro/README.md

 ## Hiscores

 Copy [hiscore.dat](https://github.com/libretro/FBNeo/tree/master/metadata/hiscore.dat) to `SYSTEM_DIRECTORY/fbneo/` and have the hiscore core option enabled.
-It doesn't guarantee hiscores will work for a specific game though, sometimes a driver could just be missing the necessary support code for hiscores (or hiscore.dat might not be listing that romset), or the `hiscore.dat` entry for that game might simply be broken.
+It doesn't guarantee hiscores will work for a specific game though, sometimes a driver could just be missing the necessary support code for hiscores, or `hiscore.dat` might have a missing or broken entry for that romset.
 You can request support in the issue tracker.
 Runahead now works with hiscores, it'll require fairly recent version of the core AND RetroArch though (support was added after 1.10.3 and is still only available through nightlies as of 2022-09-05).

 ## Run Ahead input lag reduction